MeshTent/Passive-fluidic-micro-hydro/README.md

 # Passive-fluidic-micro-hydro
 A passive fluidic microhydro system for electricity generation
 # Passive Macro-Scale Fluidic Relaxation Oscillator for Micro-Hydro Power

+Just to note water butts were used because they have an open grill and are colapsible,  allowing a constant pressure to be permanently maintained

 An open-source, non-electronic fluidic logic system designed to harvest low-flow water sources to generate continuous micro-hydro power.
 This repository serves as a permanent public disclosure of "Prior Art" to keep this technology freely available for humanitarian use globally.